Will-GuiSKJ/Bannerlord.Actus.Purus/README.md

 I have spent so many years enjoying the benefits of mods in my games, specially Skyrim, without ever supporting the authors.
 So now that I got into modding, it would be highly hypocritical for me to ask you to support me.

 However, if you are one of those awesome people that support your mod authors and you wish to contribute monetarily in some way to this mod, I ask you that you make a donation to a local charity of your choice instead.
-I am partically partial to animal shelters.
+I am particularly partial to animal shelters.